 Japan: KNB Builds HD News Ops With Omneon, Avid Servers

-Digital terrestrial broadcaster Kita Nihon Broadcast (KNB) has begun feeding HD news broadcasts to Japan's Toyama Prefecture, (a geographic region similar to a state in the U.S.), using a fully redundant Omneon Spectrum HD server
+Digital terrestrial broadcaster Kita Nihon Broadcast (KNB) has begun feeding HD news broadcasts to Japan's Toyama Prefecture, (a geographic region similar to a state in the U.S.), using a fully redundant Omneon Spectrum HD server and Omneon ProBrowse system.

 The server system and media proxy software are designed to integrate with editing and newsroom control systems to enable quick access to HD.
 KNB said it's the first terrestrial digital content provider to offer HD newscasts from a commercial broadcaster's local bureau.